seprab/playrpgdate/readme.md

 - Win 11

 ## Additional requirements to the official guide
-- PLaydate SDK path Environment variable is required!
+- Playdate SDK path Environment variable is required!

 ## Troubleshooting